Project-Monarch/monarch-uikit/README.md

 ## Install

-`yarn add @monarch/uikit`
+`yarn add @project-monarch/uikit`

 ## Setup

 ### Theme

-Before using the monarch UIkit, you need to provide the theme file to styled-component.
+Before using the project-monarch UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'
-import { light, dark } from '@monarch/uikit'
+import { light, dark } from '@project-monarch/uikit'
 ...
 <ThemeProvider theme={isDark}>...</ThemeProvider>
 ```